 This manual describes serial communication and ethernet communication between the robot controller and an external computer.
-There are two procedures for data transmission: non-protocol communication and simple protocol communication, each of which can achieve the following functions.
+It is possible to perform the following with such serial communications:

 Non-protocol communication

 - (1) Input variables into the program from the external device. - (2) Output variables or messages in the program.